telerik/reporting-docs/knowledge-base/TextboxDisappears.md

 title: TextBox Disappears
 description: If the textbox is located at the corner of the Page Header or Page Footer it might disappear
 type: troubleshooting
-page_title: TextBox disappears when it is in the Page header or Page Footer
+page_title: TextBox disappears when it is in the Page Header or Page Footer
 slug: textbox-diappers-when-it-is-in-the-page-header-or-page-footer
 position:
 tags: